The64thGamer/cheeseepedia/content/wiki/new-years-eve-1983-1984.md

 ## Changes

-The tape is a recut of {{< wiki-link "New Years Eve Countdown '82'" >}}, which includes dialogue changes to remove references to the exact year, alongside removal of any audience noises.<sup>(1)</sup>
+The tape is a recut of {{< wiki-link "New Years Eve Countdown '82'" >}}, which includes dialogue changes to remove references to the exact year, alongside removal of any audience noises.{{< cite 1 >}}

 ## Show List